Home Family and home Gradina si gradina de legume How to grow an apple tree

 Cytosporosis

 Cytosporosis is a fungus that attacks the bark of a tree.
-The reasons why a tree can get sick are watering errors, soil poverty.
-The lesion occurs, as a rule, on weak trees or on those that have defects in the bark.
+The reasons why a tree can get sick are watering errors, poor soil.
+Damage occurs, as a rule, on weak trees or on those that have defects in the bark.
 A clear symptom of the presence of the disease is the formation of dark ulcers on the branches and trunk.
-Over time, there is a progression of the resulting ulcers, the lesions deepen and move further.
+Over time, there is a progression of the formed ulcers, the lesions deepen and move further.
 Ignoring the disease leads to the death of the tree.
-Therefore, you need to ensure that the tree trunks are undamaged, and after pruning, be sure to treat the wounds with clean linseed oil or garden varnish.
+Therefore, you need to ensure that the tree trunks are undamaged, and after pruning, be sure to treat the wounds with clean drying oil or garden varnish.

 Bacteriosis